-When planning to register for Practicum, students should maintain an awareness of required prerequisite courses: 5600:623, 655, 645, 648, 669, 647, 646, 664, 667, 640, 662, 620, 651, 695, 656, 653, 643, 695 (1 and 2).
+When planning to register for Practicum, students should maintain an awareness of required prerequisite courses (see PCD).
 All prerequisite courses must be completed prior to the start of Practicum.

 Completion of Practicum requires a long-term commitment of time and effort.
 Students who work (whether on campus or off campus), or who have family/personal obligations outside of the University, will be asked to adjust their schedules accordingly in order to meet Practicum clinical/supervisory/academic requirements.